 What Should GPB Capital Investors Do?

-First, be aware that an investor has a limited time window to recover losses.
+First, be aware that investors have a limited time window to recover losses.
 There is a potential statute of limitations and potential FINRA customer dispute resolution rules, including a potential six-year eligibility rule.
-Finally, there are practical considerations in cases where investors are aware of losses and potential claims but choose to delay taking action.
-As with any investment fraud or Ponzi scheme, it is critical to take action.
+There are practical considerations, too, in cases where investors are aware of losses and potential claims but choose to delay taking action.
+With any investment fraud or Ponzi scheme, it is critical to take prompt action.

 At Haselkorn and Thibaut, InvestmentFraudLawyers.com, our attorneys specialize in helping investors maximize the recovery of their investment losses.
 We have substantial experience pursuing claims against brokerage firms and financial advisors on behalf of investors nationwide.
-If you purchased GPB and you have realized or unrealized investment losses, you should consult an attorney.
-Our attorneys are available as public service to review your investment accounts, counsel you, and answer your questions at no charge.
+You should consult an attorney if you purchased GPB and have realized or unrealized investment losses.
+Our attorneys are available as a public service to review your investment accounts, counsel you, and answer your questions at no charge.

 Many investment companies have declared bankruptcy and left their investors holding the bag.
 There is a limited time window for an investor to recover losses.